tderso/tderso.github.io/_posts/2015-05-29-plants-around-beati-hagosa.md

 The reason is that, because of its strength as timberwood and highly valued as firewood, it was cut away indiscriminately by the people.
-Another reason is that it take a long time to grow and it is very hard to grow because all animals like to eat its samplings.
-People also cut its branches to use its steps as tooth brushes.
-So, unless some one puts a consatnt watch on an **Awli'e** sampling untill it grows to a big height, people and animals will never give it a chance to grow.
+Another reason is that it take a long time to grow and it is very hard to grow because all animals like to eat its leaves and goats in particular.
+People also cut its branches to use its stems as tooth brushes.
+So, unless some one puts a constant watch on an **Awli'e** sampling until it grows to a big height, people and animals will never give it a chance to grow.